sujay-bhandari/PixelRemix/README.md

 A professional-grade web-based image editing application built with AngularJS and Fabric.js, offering comprehensive photo manipulation capabilities through an intuitive user interface.

+## Description

+PixelRemix is a powerful, feature-rich photo editing web application designed for both casual users and professionals.
+Built with modern web technologies, it provides a seamless editing experience directly in your browser, eliminating the need for desktop software installation.

+### Why PixelRemix?

+- **Professional-Grade Tools**: Access advanced editing features typically found in desktop applications
+- **No Installation Required**: Edit photos directly in your web browser
+- **Cross-Platform Compatibility**: Works on any device with a modern web browser
+- **Real-Time Preview**: See your changes instantly as you edit
+- **User-Friendly Interface**: Intuitive design makes professional editing accessible to everyone
+- **Extensive Asset Library**: Built-in collection of filters, stickers, and effects

 ## Features

 - **Image Manipulation**